 The weather plays a central role in our lives and has a major impact on the climate conditions we face every day.
-Rain or shine - can you help us measure the weather?
+Rain or shine - can you measure the weather?

 Wherever you go and whatever you do, the weather is always with you.
-It affects wildlife in loads of ways, and changes from season to season.
+It affects wildlife in lots of ways and changes from season to season.

-But sometimes the weather is so obvious it goes unnoticed.
-Watching clouds, capturing rain, and seeing which way the wind blows is a science you know more about than you think!
+But sometimes the weather is so obvious we don’t really pay attention to it.
+Watching clouds, capturing rain, feeling the warmth of the sun and noticing which way the wind blows is a science you know more about than you think!
 It's called meteorology.
 Why not enter this fascinating world by completing the activities below?

 You'll learn how to set up your own weather station.
-What changes will you see?
+What changes will you observe?
 Can you predict the weather near where you live?

-Did you know that the highest temperature ever recorded in the UK was a scorching 38.5 degrees Celsius, and the lowest a chilly -27.2 degrees Celsius?
+Did you know: the highest temperature ever recorded in the UK was a scorching 38.7 degrees Celsius, and the lowest a chilly -27.2 degrees Celsius?

 What you will need

-- A diary complete with pencil to keep track of your weather experiments
+- A diary or notebook and a pencil to keep track of your weather experiments

 - A weather testing kit (see below)

-- A lab coat and clipboard for keeping track of the weather in the field (optional)
+- A clipboard for keeping track of the weather in the field (optional)